YSG SHAREHOLDER ALERT: Jakubowitz Law Reminds Yatsen Shareholders of a Lead Plaintiff Deadline of November 22, 2022

-NEW YORK , Nov.
-11, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Yatsen Holding Limited (NYSE: YSG).
+NEW YORK, Nov.
+18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Yatsen Holding Limited (NYSE: YSG).

 To receive updates on the lawsuit, fill out the form: